-- Operation status codes may also be registered following the type2 procedures described in Section 6.1.
-The values for status codes are allocated in ranges as specified in Section 14 for each status code class: - "informational" Request received, continuing process - "successful" The action was successfully received, understood, and accepted - "redirection" Further action must be taken in order to complete the request - "client-error" The request contains bad syntax or cannot be fulfilled - "server-error" The IPP object failed to fulfill an apparently valid request - For private (unregistered) operation status code extensions, implementers MUST use the top of each range as specified in Section 13. - For operation status codes, the IPP Designated Expert in consultation with IANA assigns the next status code in the appropriate class range as specified in Section 13.
-IANA will publish approved status code registration specifications as separate files: - 4467 ftp.isi.edu/iana/assignments/ipp/status-codes/xxx-yyy.txt - where "xxx-yyy" is the new operation status code keyword. - 4469 6.7 Registration of MIME types/sub-types for document-formats - The "document-format" attribute's syntax is 'mimeMediaType'.
+Operation status codes may also be registered following the type2 procedures described in Section 6.1.
+The values for status codes are allocated in ranges as specified in Section 14 for each status code class:

+- "informational" Request received, continuing process - "successful" The action was successfully received, understood, and accepted - "redirection" Further action must be taken in order to complete the request - "client-error" The request contains bad syntax or cannot be fulfilled - "server-error" The IPP object failed to fulfill an apparently valid request

+- For private (unregistered) operation status code extensions, implementers MUST use the top of each range as specified in Section 13. - For operation status codes, the IPP Designated Expert in consultation with IANA assigns the next status - code in the appropriate class range as specified in Section 13.
+IANA will publish approved status code - registration specifications as separate files: - ftp.isi.edu/iana/assignments/ipp/status-codes/xxx-yyy.txt - where "xxx-yyy" is the new operation status code keyword. - 4459 6.7 Registration of MIME types/sub-types for document-formats - The "document-format" attribute's syntax is 'mimeMediaType'.
 This means that valid values are Internet - Media Types (see Section 4.1.9).
-RFC 2045 [RFC2045] defines the syntax for valid Internet media types. - IANA is the registry for all Internet media types. - 6.8 Registration of charsets for use in 'charset' attribute values - The "attributes-charset" attribute's syntax is 'charset'.
-This means that valid values are charsets names. - When a charset in the IANA registry has more than one name (alias), the name labeled as "(preferred - 4476 MIME name)", if present, MUST be used (see Section 4.1.7).
-IANA is the registry for charsets following - the procedures of [RFC2278].
+RFC 2045 [RFC2045] defines the syntax for valid Internet media types. - IANA is the registry for all Internet media types. - 4463 6.8 Registration of charsets for use in 'charset' attribute values - The "attributes-charset" attribute's syntax is 'charset'.
+This means that valid values are charsets names. - When a charset in the IANA registry has more than one name (alias), the name labeled as "(preferred - MIME name)", if present, MUST be used (see Section 4.1.7).
+IANA is the registry for charsets following - the procedures of [RFC2278]. - 7 Internationalization Considerations - Some of the attributes have values that are text strings and names which are intended for human - understanding rather than machine understanding (see the 'text' and 'name' attribute syntaxes in Sections - 4471 4.1.1 and 4.1.2).